AntonisK95/SEGCOND/SEGCOND_code_and_User_Guide/README.md

 transformation can be found in the **source** files folder and is going to be used in a later step.

+**Important Notes**

+1. The segmentation step process one-dimensional data and that is why a PCA transformation is applied.
+Since only the first principal component values (PC1) are used, the amount of variance captured by PCA has to be evaluated by the user.
+In our study, where transcription activation-related marks were used, the PC1 captured more than 50% of the variance.
+We would recommend using a dataset that exceeds this amount of variance if activation-related marks are used.

+2. Users should also evaluate whether different input datasets contribute equally towards the PC1 values.
+If they don't, a specfic dataset could be "masking" others.
+Such practical examples could be two different transcription factor ChIP-seq datasets, with one dominating PC1 contribution while the other not.
+In such cases it is advised to run the segmentation step for each dataset separately.

 We can partition this part of chr1 into segments by running the following command: